sfermigier/presentations/2025-roadmap-alliance/presentation.md

 ## **Defining Our Goal: Effective Digital Sovereignty**

 To be truly sovereign, we need more than just control over data.
-The report starts from a seimple and clear formula:
+The report starts from a simple and clear formula:

 <div style="border: solid 1px; padding: 15px; margin-top: 24px; text-align: center;">
 <b>Digital Sovereignty = Data Sovereignty + Technological Autonomy</b>